 The installation of a header or headwall is required if rill or gully erosion is present in that area.
-A header/headwall is also required when installing new culverts with road slopes of 5% or greater.
+A header/headwall is also required when installing new culverts with road slopes of 5% or greater and for all intermittent stream culverts.